 A small shrub with a bushy appearance, it reaches up to 80 cm (2.6 ft) tall and consists of semi-woody stems, on top of which grow pairs of short-stalked, green, elongated oval leaves toothed around the top half.

 The flowers are small, white and five-petaled.
-They are encouraged into bloom by shortening day lengths from autumn to winter and are followed by tiny tufted seed designed for wind dispersal.
+They are encouraged to bloom by shortening day lengths from autumn to winter and are followed by tiny, tufted seeds designed for wind dispersal.

 Due to selective breeding, there are wide variations in plant height, leaf size, leaf shape, and sweetness.

-Stevia is used commercially as a non-caloric sweetening agent, particularly in Japan, Brazil and Paraguay.
-In Japan, it is used in confectionery, chewing gum, mints, non-alcoholic drinks, pickles, dried seafood, soy sauce and miso-based products.
-Due to its non-fermenting and non-browning properties and its high stability to heat and acid, it also has application in baked goods.
+Commercial extraction involves soaking the leaves in hot water to dissolve the sweet compounds, then filtering and evaporating the solution to obtain a white powder or fine crystals.
+Used commercially as a non-caloric sweetening agent, particularly in Japan, Brazil, and Paraguay - in Japan it appears in confectionery, chewing gum, mints, non-alcoholic drinks, pickles, dried seafood, soy sauce, and miso-based products - and its non-fermenting, non-browning properties and stability under heat and acid also suit it to baked goods.

-The wetted leaves in a leaf bag placed over the eyes is reportedly effective in tightening the skin and smoothing out wrinkles.
+Natural skin care - Wetted leaves placed in a leaf bag over the eyes are reportedly effective in tightening the skin and smoothing out wrinkles.

 Short day lengths and lack of moisture induce flowering in Stevia, usually at the expense of leaf production.
 For this reason, subtropical and temperate areas with long summer days are better suited than tropical areas for cultivating Stevia, as are areas with adequate moisture during the growing period.
 Stevia is grown as a perennial in temperate to warm climates but as an annual in colder regions.